-- We support others to achieve their goals Guiding Principles Everyone’s responsibility
+• We support others to achieve their goals Guiding Principles Everyone’s responsibility

 Empowerment – We will be person-centred and uphold rights in our safeguarding work

 DPO The CEO and the Trustee board represent the Data protection officers and has a responsibility to ensure that safeguarding is included, where appropriate, in the strategic plans, risk assessments, communications and quality assurance processes of their position.
 In some cases, they will be required to make decisions in relation to complex or serious safeguarding concerns, in consultation with the relevant outside organisations.

 The Head of Safeguarding is the Designated Person for Safeguarding at STEPWAY.
 They are responsible for developing and quality assuring safeguarding activity within STEPWAY and supporting best practice for external stakeholders.